 Tsoutsouras or Tsoutsouros (deriving from the Venetian word Zuzzuro) is located 63km south of Heraklion, at the exit of the imposing Gorge of Mindris.
 It is built on the site of the ancient city Inatos, which was the port of Priansos (located near Kasteliana village).
 More precisely, Tsoutsouras consists of the two united settlements of Pera Tsoutsouros and Tsoutsouros, which today are the harbor of Arkalochori.
 The area is very well organized and developed touristically, but still is a destination for quiet holidays.

 In front of the village there is the small harbor of Tsoutsouras.
 East and west of the port, there are two long sheltered bays with a total length of 2km, which have lovely coarse sand and crystal clear water.
 The beach is slightly organized with umbrellas and several tamarisk trees around.
 It is ideal for family holidays, because all necessary facilities for accommodation, entertainment and food are in close proximity.
+To remain secluded, you can walk to the east end of the beach with the sandhills.
+The easternmost part is called Limniara and hosts the sea cave Pourgonero.
 You can also use Tsoutsouras as a base for exploring the other surrounding beaches.

 It is noteworthy to mention that swimming in Tsoutsouras has been traditionally considered therapeutic and healing by many Cretans, because of its high concentration of salt and iodine, assisting with healing musculoskeletal and orthopedic problems.